dilshankarunarathne/docker-notes/README.md

 A container is an isolated environment for running an application.

 What is the difference between a Virual Machine and a container ?
+A VM - is an abstraction of a machine (physical hardware).